fractal-analytics-platform/fractal-tasks-core/docs/tables.md

 to make it compatible with `fractal-tasks-core`.
 This task optionally adds two ROI tables to the NGFF images:

-* The table named `image_ROI_table`, which simply covers the whole image.
+* The table named `image_ROI_table`, which covers the whole image;
 * A table named `grid_ROI_table`, which splits the whole-image ROI into a YX rectangular grid of smaller ROIs.
-This may correspond to original FOVs, or it may simply be useful for applying downstream processing to smaller arrays and avoid large memory requirements.
+This may correspond to original FOVs (in case the image is a tiled well[^1]), or it may simply be useful for applying downstream processing to smaller arrays and avoid large memory requirements.

+#### OME-Zarr processing

 ROI tables are also used and updated during image processing, e.g as in:

-* FOV ROI tables may undergo transformations during processing, e.g. FOV ROIs may be shifted to avoid overlaps; in this case, we use the optional columns `x_micrometer_original` and `y_micrometer_original` to store the values before the transformation.
+* The FOV ROI table may undergo transformations during processing, e.g. FOV ROIs may be shifted to avoid overlaps; in this case, we use the optional columns `x_micrometer_original` and `y_micrometer_original` to store the values before the transformation.
-* FOV ROI tables are also used to store information on the registration of multiplexing cycles, via the `translation_x`, `translation_y` and `translation_z` optional columns.
+* The FOV ROI table is also used to store information on the registration of multiplexing cycles, via the `translation_x`, `translation_y` and `translation_z` optional columns.
 * Several tasks in `fractal-tasks-core` take an existing ROI table as an input and then loop over the ROIs defined in the table.
 This makes the task more flexible, as it can be used to process e.g. a whole well, a set of FOVs, or a set of custom regions of the array.

 ### Reading/writing tables